razaborg/freediameter-docker/README.md

 ### Two peers

-To set-up a 2 peers diameter server connection, the easiest way is to use docker-compose:
+For example if you want to set-up a 2 peers diameter server connection.
+You can use the provided YML file with docker-compose:

-    docker-compose -f docker-compose.yml up -d
+    docker-compose -f compose-2peers.yml up -d

 This will set up a docker network (called 'localdomain') with 2 peers (respectively 'peer1' and 'peer2' (I won the price of originality for this, yeah.)).
 The 2 containers will load their respectives config files from a host folder (located in /srv/freeDiameter/peerN).